Many disabled veterans are eligible to fly Space-A on military aircraft.

-The 2019 National Defense Authorization Act allows veterans with a permanent and total service-connected Department of Veterans Affairs disability rating to travel space available on military aircraft.
+The 2019 National Defense Authorization Act allows veterans who are rated as permanently and totally disabled by the Department of Veterans Affairs to travel space available on military aircraft.

 Veterans will be assigned a travel priority of Category 6, the lowest priority available, along with retirees and their dependents.

-Effective October 2020, the dependents of eligible disabled veterans may accompany the veteran on flights in the U.S. or its territories.
+The dependents of eligible disabled veterans may also accompany the veteran on flights in the U.S. or its territories.

 Related: 4 Tips for Flying Space-A